joey1136/katacoda-scenarios/Area-D/step2.md

 ![Edit_Order_Detail](https://github.com/joey1136/katacoda-scenarios/blob/main/Area-D/images/step2/EditOrderDetail.png?raw=true)

 ## Edit Personal Data

+When user found their information in their profile is inaccurate, they can contact the admin for data rectification.

 Navigate to `Users > All Users`.
 When the mouse is over a user, a "Edit" button will appear.